alphayowakarindi/leaderboard/README.md

 # Leaderboard

-> This ia an app to showcases user's scores in a game called leaderboaard.
+> This ia an app to showcases user's scores in a game.

 ## Built With